rainsworth/intro-to-github/04_GitHubTour.md

 - **merge** - Merging takes the changes from one branch (in the same repository or from a fork), and applies them into another.
 This often happens as a "pull request" (which can be thought of as a request to merge), or via the command line.
 A merge can be done through a pull request via the GitHub.com web interface if there are no conflicting changes, or can always be done via the command line.
 - **merge conflict** - A difference that occurs between merged branches.
 Merge conflicts happen when people make different changes to the same line of the same file, or when one person edits a file and another person deletes the same file.
 The merge conflict must be resolved before you can merge the branches.
 - **open source** - Open source software is software that can be freely used, modified, and shared (in both modified and unmodified form) by anyone.
 Today the concept of "open source" is often extended beyond software, to represent a philosophy of collaboration in which working materials are made available online for anyone to fork, modify, discuss, and contribute to.
+- **profile** - The page that shows information about a user's activity on GitHub.
 - **project board** - Boards within GitHub that are made up of issues, pull requests, and notes that are categorized as cards in columns.
 - **pull request** - Pull requests are proposed changes to a repository submitted by a user and accepted or rejected by a repository's collaborators.
 Like issues, pull requests each have their own discussion forum.
 - **README** - A text file containing information about the files in a repository that is typically the first file a visitor to your repository will see.
 A README file, along with a repository license, contribution guidelines, and a code of conduct, helps you share expectations and manage contributions to your project.